Python-SIP/sip/sphinx/annotations.rst

     This boolean annotation is used with functions or methods that return a ``void *`` or ``const void *``.
 It identifies an argument that defines the size of the block of memory whose address is being returned.
-This allows the ``sip.voidptr`` object that wraps the address to support the Python buffer protocol.
+This allows the :class:`sip.voidptr` object that wraps the address to support the Python buffer protocol.

 .. argument-annotation:: SingleShot